radianthero/radianthero.github.io/_tabs/about.md

 Now I use Krita.
 I've tried The Fire Llama but didn't like the UI, which works.
 It has a lot of great brush options, and the coloring capabilities are great, too.
 It works out of the box for Linux and Wacom drivers.

+## Do you have any other social media?

+Not really; I don't really like social media.
+Usually, I don't even use it, and in the past, I've made an account, then just deleted it about 2 weeks later.
+I just don't get it lol.
+It's why I made a blog; it's a format I enjoy more.